-For individuals not working in industries that make or use benzene, exposure can be reduced by limiting contact with gasoline and cigarette smoke.
-Families are encouraged not to smoke in their house, in enclosed environments, or near their children.
+Individuals who don't come into contact with benzene at work can reduce exposure by limiting contact with gasoline and cigarette smoke.
+Families are encouraged not to smoke in their houses, enclosed environments, or near their children.

 Benzene Exposure - Getting Legal Help

-If you or a loved one have experienced any symptoms or have developed any medical conditions related to benzene exposure, you should first seek immediate medical attention.
-In the event that you have used products containing benzene that didn’t have adequate warnings, or if you’re concerned that you are exposed to high levels of benzene at your place of work, you may wish to meet with an experienced toxic torts attorney to discuss your options and to protect your right to a legal remedy for your injuries.
+If you or a loved one have experienced symptoms or developed a medical condition related to benzene exposure, you should seek immediate medical attention.
+If you have used products containing benzene that didn't have adequate warnings, or if you're concerned you encountered high levels of benzene at your place of work, you may wish to meet with an experienced toxic torts attorney to discuss your options and to protect your right to a legal remedy for your injuries.